Medical & Surgical Colleagues

 We cannot overstate how important the people we work with are to your care, the trusted colleagues who help us understand you, from the laboratory, imaging and other disciplines all contribute to your care and your safety.
 When you come to LondonSwissMedical you are coming to a team who understand and trust each other, and that trust is based on them knowing their fields and their limitations, knowing when to stop investigating as much as when to dig deeper, knowing that you are the focus of our care; Your Health is Our Concern.

-Most of our network of colleagues is at King's College Hospital, but it includes colleagues across London and beyond, they can help us consider your care more thoroughly.
-This includes our excellent diagnostic imaging teams at King's, The Shard and at 25 Harley Street; our phlebotomy teams and laboratory staff who will make sure your blood tests are taken, analysed and reported appropriately.
+Most of our network of colleagues is at King's College Hospital, and Guy's and St Thomas' Hospital, but it includes colleagues across London and beyond; this team can help us consider your care more thoroughly.
+It includes our excellent diagnostic imaging teams at King's, The Shard and at 25 Harley Street; our phlebotomy teams and laboratory staff who will make sure your blood tests are taken, analysed and reported appropriately.
 For patients needing specialised endocrinology tests we can do these at King's in clinic, or on the Planned Investigation Unit (these are both only taking very few patients at present), or in our investigation suite at The Shard, or Diagnostic Centre at 25 Harley Street.

 To help ensure you get the best care we may discuss your case, if appropriate, within our multidisciplinary team.
-This includes Miss Shree Datta and Mr Haitham Hamoda in gynaecology and fertility medicine, Miss Sweta Rai in dermatology, Professor Michael Heneghan and Dr Deepak Joshi in liver medicine/ hepatology, Dr Satish Jayawardene in nephrology, Drs Sukh Chatu and Guy Chung-Faye in gastroenterology (including diagnostic and therapeutic endoscopy), Mr Krishna Menon in `
+This includes Miss Shree Datta and Mr Haitham Hamoda in gynaecology and fertility medicine, Dr Tanya Basu, Dr Ginny Hubbard and Miss Sweta Rai in dermatology, Professor Michael Heneghan, Dr Deepak Joshi and Professor William Alazawi in liver medicine/ hepatology, Dr Satish Jayawardene in nephrology, Drs Sukh Chatu and Guy Chung-Faye in gastroenterology (including diagnostic and therapeutic endoscopy), Mr Krishna Menon in `

-For general medicine in more elderly patients, cognitive assessments, and those with movement disorders (including Parkinson's disease, parkinson's mimics, restless legs and tremors), cerebrovascular disease, falls, continence problems I work with and trust the opinions of my close clinical colleague Dr Prashanth Reddy, he is a specialist Neurogeriatrician who also works our Acute Health and Ageing Ward and Frailty Units here at King's, alongside his work in The Guthrie Clinic and London Bridge Hospitals..
+For general medicine in more elderly patients, cognitive assessments, and those with movement disorders (including Parkinson's disease, parkinson's mimics, restless legs and tremors), cerebrovascular disease, falls, continence problems I work with and trust the opinions of my close clinical colleagues Dr Prashanth Reddy, he is a specialist Neurogeriatrician who also works our Acute Health and Ageing Ward and Frailty Units here at King's, alongside his work in The Guthrie Clinic and London Bridge Hospitals, or Dr Rob Weeks at the BMI Sloane in Beckenham, The Guthrie Clinic at King's or on Harley Street.

 Ms Gabby Ramlan is an Advanced Diabetes Specialist Dietician at the North Middlesex Hospital, she and I have worked together helping patients for over 12 years now, and we continue to do so because I think she is the best at what she does for our patients.
 She will arrange consultations in London by arrangement.
 To contact her please ask a question via the website in the first instance.